 Heat Output: Doesn't get too hot

-Light Spectrum: Full Spectrum
+Light Spectrum: full spectrum

-Light Intensity: 1450 Lumen
+Light Intensity: moderate

 Light Type: LED

-Heat Output: well-managed
+Heat Output: very low

 Light Type: LED

-Heat Output: minimal heat
+Heat Output: emits very little heat

 How do we rank products for you?